Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Housing

-For newcomers looking to buy a home, February sales in the Canadian housing market dropped 9.8% from January.
-According to the latest statistics from the Canadian Real Estate Association (CREA), actual home sales were down year-over-year by 10.4% in February.
+National sales in the Canadian housing market dropped 4.8% in March compared to February 2025.
+According to the latest statistics from the Canadian Real Estate Association (CREA), actual home sales were down year-over-year by 9.3% in March.
+It was also the slowest March for home sales since 2009.

-CREA also reported that the actual national average sale price of a home in Canada sold in February was $668,097.
-That’s down 3.3% from a year ago.
-The same report shows that new listings dropped 12.7% month-over-month.
-This follows a surprise 11% increase in listings in January.
+CREA also reported that the national average sale price of a home in Canada sold in March was $678,331, down 3.7% year-over-year.
+New listings were up by y3% month-over-month.

 REGISTER FOR THE WEBINAR